 - after a mastectomy – if pathology results suggest the risk of recurrence is high or if the cancer has spread to the lymph nodes you may have radiation to the chest wall and lymph nodes above the collarbone

-- if the sentinel node is affected – you may have radiation to the armpit instead of axillary dissection.
+- if the sentinel node has cancer cells – you may have radiation to the armpit instead of axillary dissection.

 You will usually start radiation therapy within eight weeks of surgery.
-If you’re having chemotherapy after surgery, radiation therapy will begin about three to four weeks after chemotherapy has finished.
-In some circumstances, radiotherapy may be offered after neoadjuvant chemotherapy and before surgery.
+If you’re having chemotherapy after surgery, radiation therapy will begin about 3–4 weeks after chemotherapy has finished.
+In some cases, radiation therapy may be offered after neoadjuvant chemotherapy and before surgery.

 Treatment is carefully planned to have the greatest effect on the cancer cells and to limit damage to the surrounding healthy tissues.
 Planning involves several steps, which may occur over a few visits.

 You will have a planning session at the radiation therapy centre.
-During this appointment, you will have a CT scan to pinpoint the area to be treated, and marks will be put on your skin so the radiation therapists treat the same area each time.
-These marks are small dots (tattoos), and they may be temporary or permanent.
+During this appointment, you will have a CT scan to pinpoint the area to be treated, and sometimes marks are put on your skin so the radiation therapists treat the exact same area each time.
+These marks are usually small dots (tattoos), and they may be temporary or permanent.
 Talk to your radiation therapists if you are worried about these tattoos.

 You will probably have radiation therapy daily from Monday to Friday for 3–6 weeks.
-Usually you can have radiation therapy as an outpatient and go to the treatment centre each day.
+Most people have radiation therapy as an outpatient and go to the treatment centre each day.